Overview: What Is Marketing Automation?

 Here are some best practices to keep in mind when designing your marketing automation strategy:

 - Define and present your goals.
 Use real numbers to justify the investment in a marketing automation platform to your stakeholders.

 - Collaborate with other teams.
 Your marketing automation strategy will touch several teams in your company.
 Get their input and buy-in before you begin.

-- Create process visualisations.
-Use detailed diagrams of your marketing automation workflow to relay your big picture objectives to your entire organisation — efficiently and effectively.
+- Create process visualizations.
+Use detailed diagrams of your marketing automation workflow to relay your big picture objectives to your entire organization — efficiently and effectively.

 - Prepare for database segmentation.
 Consider your customer data.
 Think about who you’d like to engage, and why.

 - Prepare your content strategy.
 Build your content library.
 Create interesting, engaging, and relevant messaging designed to reach all stages of the customer lifecycle.